doetoe/blockchain/README.md

 * send              - send a transaction
 * address           - see public address
+* rnd               - to send random transactions to a node

 The following are still to be implemented:

 * balance
-* rnd               - to send random transactions to a node
+* create-address    - create an address and save it to a .pem file.
-* create-address

 ### Objectives ###